there 3 phases with different associations in Heritage Place?

 is being done?

-company sends notices to homeowners who are in violation of the bylaws.
+The process begins with the management company conducting neighborhood inspections on a monthly basis and sending notices to homeowners who are in violation of the bylaws.

 Often times, only one notice is required and the owner corrects the problem.